hariom282538/lazyGit/README.md

 To github.com:hariom282538/lazyGit.git
    3280c29..41db665  master -> master
 Branch 'master' set up to track remote branch 'master' from 'origin'.
--bash: break: only meaningful in a `for', `while', or `until' loop
 ```

 ### How to run